Samovar: History

 The origin and history of the samovar prior to the 18th century is unknown.

 Connections exist to a similar Greek water-heater of classical antiquity, the autepsa, a vase with a central tube for coal.

 The Russian tradition was probably influenced by Byzantine and Central Asian cultures.
-Conversely, Russian culture also influenced Asian, Western Europe and Byzantine cultures.
+Conversely, Russian culture also influenced Asian, Western European and Byzantine cultures.

 "Samovar-like" pottery found in Shaki, Azerbaijan in 1989 was estimated to be at least 3,600 years old.
 While it differed from modern samovars in many respects, it contained the distinguishing functional feature of an inner cylindrical tube that increased the area available for heating the water.
 Unlike modern samovars, the tube was not closed from below, and so the device relied on an external fire (i.e. by placing it above the flame) instead of carrying its fuel and fire internally.

 The first historically recorded samovar-makers were the Russian Lisitsyn brothers, Ivan Fyodorovich and Nazar Fyodorovich.
 From their childhood they were engaged in metalworking at the brass factory of their father, Fyodor Ivanovich Lisitsyn.
 In 1778 they made a samovar, and the same year Nazar Lisitsyn registered the first samovar-making factory in Russia.
 They may not have been the inventors of the samovar, but they were the first documented samovar-makers, and their various and beautiful samovar designs became very influential throughout the later history of samovar-making.

 These and other early producers lived in Tula, a city known for its metalworkers and arms-makers.
 Since the 18th century Tula has been also the main center of Russian samovar production, with tul'sky samovar being the brand mark of the city.
 A Russian saying equivalent to "carrying coal to Newcastle" is "to travel to Tula with one's own samovar".
-Although Central Russia and Ural region were among the first Samovar producers, over time several samovar producers emerged all over Russia, which gave the samovar its different local characteristics.
+Although Central Russia and the Ural region were among the first Samovar producers, over time several samovar producers emerged all over Russia, which gave the samovar its different local characteristics.
 By the 19th century samovars were already a common feature of Russian tea culture.
 They were produced in large numbers and exported to Central Asia and other regions.

 The samovar was an important attribute of Russian households and taverns to tea-drinking.
 It was used by all classes, from the poorest peasants up to the most well-suited people.
 The Russian expression "to have a sit by the samovar" means to have a leisurely talk while drinking tea from a samovar.
 In everyday use samovars were an economical permanent source of hot water in older times.
 Various slow-burning items could be used for fuel, such as charcoal or dry pinecones.
 When not in use, the fire in the samovar pipe faintly smouldered.
 As needed it could be quickly rekindled with the help of bellows.
 Although a Russian jackboot сапог (sapog) could be used for this purpose, bellows were manufactured specifically for use on samovars.
 Today samovars are popular souvenirs among tourists in Russia.